jim-finlon/BigramParsing/README.md

 The tests can be run from within Visual Studio or at the command prompt under the "Console.Tests" directory with the "dotnet test" command

 ####Note
 This is demo code, in a production app I would use dependancy injection, would pull classes and services out into their own files etc. The project structure was generated with the .Net core cli.
+Using "dotnet new", "dotnet new -t xunittest" after creating empty folders.
+After generating the projects, I opened VS and created an empty solution and added both of these projects to the solution